 Our customers should always be treated with utmost respect.
 We have followed up with the customers directly and we apologized for the situation.

 Fine.
 But the damage is done.
 The police interviewed the father just outside the jet bridge, humiliating him in front of other passengers.
-That short of thing is not just a mistake–it is unacceptable.
+That sort of thing is not just a mistake–it is unacceptable.